starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_cairo/puzzle.rst

         return ()
     end

-This function uses a Tuple to define and store the list of ``Location`` elements.
+This function uses a tuple to define and store the list of ``Location`` elements.
 Tuples are ordered, finite lists that can contain any combination of valid types, for example, five ``Location`` structs.
 Each element may be accessed with a zero-based index (e.g., ``loc_tuple[2]`` is the third element.
 See :ref:`tuples`).